Block 1 is from September 4 to December 12, 2024. Presentation Week is December to December 19, 2024.

 Current Classes

-The class schedule at LightHouse is divided into "Blocks", or trimesters, Fall (Block One), Winter (Block Two), and Spring (Block Three).
-Block Two of the 2023-2024 school year begins on Tuesday, January 2, 2024.
+Our academic year is divided into three trimesters, known as "Blocks": Fall (Block One), Winter (Block Two), and Spring (Block Three).

-Each class at LightHouse focuses on a specific selection of competencies, but competencies can be developed and attainments completed in any learning context, inside or outside of LightHouse.
-Learning happens everywhere, all the time.
 One of the goals of our program is to support students to see the whole world as a place of learning, full of resources for growth, with vast, meaningful opportunities.
 Life is much more flexible and more beautiful than we are sometimes led to believe, or have had the opportunity to experience.
 LightHouse is changing what school can be.

 READ MORE